pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 photography alike.
 For them the Leica or
 Contax, with its numerous accessory fixtures, is the best implement for microcopying.
 The selection of pages for copying and the copying itself are merged as one operation, so that labor costs in photographing do not appear; the photographing is part of the research.
-The scholars who have taken microcopies of documents&nbsp;{%- include columnbreak.html canvas=319 col=2 -%}&nbsp;
-have often found it necessary afterwards to enlarge them on photostat paper.
+The scholars who have taken microcopies of documents {% include columnbreak.html canvas=319 col=2 %} have often found it necessary afterwards to enlarge them on photostat paper.
 If the material is such that enlargements will